MicrosoftDocs/fabric-docs/docs/real-time-intelligence/multivariate-anomaly-detection.md

 author: YaelSchuster
 ms.author: yaschust
 ms.topic: how-to
-ms.date: 08/18/2024
+ms.date: 08/21/2024
 ms.search.form: KQL Queryset
 ---
 # Multivariate Anomaly Detection

-Specifically, in this tutorial you will:

-> [!div class="checklist"]
->
-> * Prepare a table in the Eventhouse with sample data.
-> * Enable OneLake availability on this data.
-> * Train the multivariate anomaly detection model in a Python notebook using the Spark engine
-> * Predict anomalies by applying the trained model to new data using the Eventhouse engine
+For general information about multivariate anomaly detection in Real-Time Intelligence, see [Multivariate anomaly detection in Microsoft Fabric - overview](multivariate-anomaly-overview.md).
+In this tutorial you will use sample data to train a multivariate anomaly detection model using the Spark engine in a Python notebook.
+You will then predict anomalies by applying the trained model to new data using the Eventhouse engine.
+The first few steps set up your environments, and the following steps train the model and predict anomalies.

 ## Prerequisites

 * A [workspace](../get-started/create-workspaces.md) with a Microsoft Fabric-enabled [capacity](../enterprise/licenses.md#capacity)
 * Role of **Admin**, **Contributor**, or **Member** [in the workspace](../get-started/roles-workspaces.md).
 This permission level is needed to create items such as an Environment.
 * An [eventhouse](create-eventhouse.md) in your workspace with a database.
-* Download the sample data from the GitHub repo
+* Download the [sample data](https://github.com/microsoft/fabric-samples/blob/main/docs-samples/real-time-intelligence/demo_stocks_change.csv) from the GitHub repo
 * Download the notebook from the GitHub repo

 ## Part 1- Enable OneLake availability